 To remove bitterness of karela scrape out the skin of karela and sprinkle salt and let it marinate for 1.5 hrs.
 This process makes karela loose its bitterness, now squeeze the juice out of these marinated karela pieces.

-To prepare the stuffing, use the spices (or can add things like paneer or potato stuffing), stuff the karela and fry it.
+To prepare the stuffing, use the spices.
+You can add things like paneer or potato stuffing.
+Stuff the karela and fry it.

 Best part of this stuffed karela recipe is that it is fully vegan and gluten free (when not adding asafoetida).